Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• Must comply all JAHM Guidelines otherwise article will be rejected.
+• Read carefully all the Author guidelines; Must comply all JAHM Guidelines otherwise article will be rejected.

 • The blinded article file in MS word file format is prepared after careful reading of the author guidelines and declaring that all the guidelines are followed.
 The author and designation will be uploaded in a separate file as 1st page.